-Italia Conti employs IT managers who are committed to safeguarding students and staff when using the Italia Conti network.
-The IT infrastructure has a filtering solution in place to block inappropriate content and if a breech occurred and access to radicalisation material happened, Italia Conti would follow its e-safety incident management procedure to blacklist the site.
+Italia Conti Associates employs an IT manager whose role includes safeguarding students and staff who use the Italia Conti Associates network.
+The IT infrastructure has a filtering solution in place to block inappropriate content and, should a breech occurs which allows access to radicalisation material, Italia Conti Associates will follow the appropriate e-safety procedures to blacklist the site.